 Camille Savès is in Bouzy, known for its Pinot Noir, and the domain has 11 hectares of Grand and Premier Cru vineyards in Bouzy, Ambonnay and Tours-sur-Marne.
-A family run Grower-Producer currently run by the fourth generation, they are headed by Hervé Savès who took over from his father Camille in 1982.
+A family run Grower Producer currently run by the fourth generation, they are headed by Hervé Savès who took over from his father Camille in 1982.
 Camille Savès is still involved.

 Wines are fermented in enamel lined steel tanks, then transferred to steel tanks and neutral oak for ageing, before the 2nd fermentation in bottle.
 The wines rest for four years or longer on the lees, and no malolactic fermentation is allowed.